CAA Constitution - By-Law No. 1 (Revised 2014)

-All funds of the Association shall be deposited from time to time to the credit of the Association and such bank or banks, trust companies or credit unions or with such bankers as the Executive may approve.
+All funds of the Association shall be deposited from time to time to the credit of the Association with such bank or banks, trust companies or credit unions or with such bankers as the Executive may approve.

 - Trust Fund

 The Executive may establish a Trust Fund to be managed by three trustees appointed annually by the Executive, to which shall be credited:

 - All monies so designated received by the Association by gift or bequest.

 - All interest on the balance of the Fund calculated from time to time to the credit of the Association.

-- The Trustees shall report on the Fund to the members at each Annual General Meeting of the Association.
+- The Secretary-Treasurer shall report on the Fund to the members at each Annual General Meeting of the Association.

-- All requests by Council of the Trustees to release monies from the Fund shall be subject to the approval of the members at the Annual General Meeting or at a Special General Meeting of Members properly called and conducted.
-The Trustees shall release monies from the Fund in the amount and for the purpose(s) approved by the Members.
+- All requests by the Secretary-Treasurer to release monies from the Fund shall be subject to the approval of the members at the Annual General Meeting or at a Special General Meeting of Members properly called and conducted.
+The Secretary-Treasurer shall release monies from the Fund in the amount and for the purpose(s) approved by the Members.

 Subject to the limitations set out in these By-Laws or in the Letters Patent or any supplementary Letters Patent of the Association, the Executive may:

 - Borrow money on the credit of the Association;